Nancy Khan

 And the question was, is if you weren't involved in that, then how did those items get into your vehicle?

-There's mound of evidence that investigators had already worked on collecting, pointing towards her as being the killer.
+There's a mound of evidence that investigators had already worked on collecting, pointing towards her as being the killer.

 Coming up, police confront Nancy with their new suspicions, and a possible co-conspirator comes into focus.

+And I said, what did you do?
 She said, I just did something very bad.

-24 hours into the murder investigation of Ali Khan, detectives have zeroed in on his wife Nancy as the prime suspect after discovering a wealth of evidence.
+24 hours into the murder investigation of Ali Khan, detectives have zeroed in on his wife, Nancy, as the prime suspect after discovering a wealth of evidence.

-Now I'm the suspect of my
+I mean, now I'm the suspect of my husband.

 Yeah, you are.